 The focus of the course is on building real-life communicative skills in listening, speaking, reading and writing in a fun, dynamic environment.
 The course covers such topics as food, travel, health, modern technology, and integrates information about Quebec, West Africa, and other Francophone cultures.Students actively interact with each other in pairs or small groups.
 In this course you will learn to narrate in the present, past, future, to use direct and indirect object pronouns, order a meal, read a recipe, and plan a trip.
 Extra optional help sessions are available several times weekly for students to practice French in the friendly, comfortable Language Center.

-For the Current Semester Syllabus and Schedule of Classes, Click: French II (FREN 150)
+For the upcoming Semester Schedule of Classes, Click: French II (FREN 150)

-The latter part of the semester is devoted to a study of Albert Camus’ novel, L’Etranger.
-The novel is read and analyzed in French, and it provides a rich context for the discussion of France’s colonial history, existentialist philosophy, the justice system and an introduction to literary analysis and close-reading techniques that develop critical thinking skills.
+The latter part of the semester is devoted to the study of Albert Camus’ novel, L’Etranger.
+The novel isread and analyzed in French, and it provides a rich context for the discussion of France’s colonial history, existentialist philosophy, the justice system and an introduction to literary analysis and close-reading techniques that develop critical thinking skills.

-For the Current Semester Syllabus and Schedule of Classes, Click: French III (FREN 220)
+For the upcoming Semester Schedule of Classes, Click: French III (FREN 220)

 Students who have studied French in high school or at another institution prior to attending USC are required to take a placement test that is administered by the Language Center (Third Floor, Taper Hall), Click here for the Schedule of Placement Exams.
 Credit is given only for course work taken above the level of proficiency determined by the examination.
 Students may retest every six months, results are valid for one calendar year.
 Students with no record of previous instruction in French are not required to take the placement examination and should enroll in first semester French (FREN 120).